anima-wg/brski-cloud/anima-brski-cloud.md

 --- abstract

-This document specifies the behavior of a BRSKI Cloud Registrar, and how a pledge can interact with a BRSKI Cloud Registrar when bootstrapping.
+BRSKI defines how a boostrapping device discovers an element of the network domain that it will belong to called a registrar, and how the device interacts with the registrar in order to bootstrap a secure key infrastructure.
+BRSKI outlines how a device may contact a well-known cloud registrar if no local nework registrar is discovered.
+This document specifies the behavior of BRSKI cloud registrars and how bootstrapping devices interact with cloud registrars.

 RFCED REMOVE: It is being actively worked on at https://github.com/anima-wg/brski-cloud